by Tom Allen

 Early on, leaders may need to jump right into process restructuring.
 Many companies transact with loose, or entirely undefined processes.
 What this creates is a constant start and restart cycle.
 To be successful, acquirers need to develop an approach that is systematic, repeatable and extensible across all deal types; effectively a blueprint on how to progress a deal to close that is centrally embraced.
 Establishing a healthy M&A process is not the same thing as creating an overly sophisticated or complex one.
 Adding undue difficulty is a certain way to get teams to abandon the process and resort to moving things in an ad hoc way.

 In early walkthroughs, the new M&A leader should ask the existing team to explain the deal approval phases, and for each, what deliverables exist.
 Introduce some consistency, or rework just a few aspects of the process initially – perhaps in an area where too many man hours are being spent.
 If, for example, the team delivers a HR due diligence report during the Due Diligence phase, ensure that this has been templatized, blessed by HR leadership and readily available for plug-and-play use thereafter.
-After the first deal closes it is important to incorporate steps or success factors that were not included in the due diligence checklist and post-merger integration checklist, while also excluding ones that were not useful.
+After the first deal closes, it is important to incorporate steps or success factors that were not included in the due diligence checklist and post-merger integration checklist, while also excluding ones that were not useful.
 This iterative approach and continual feedback loop helps firm-up existing processes and squeezes out waste.
 (For additional help see How to Establish a Winning M&A Process).

 As a new M&A leader, your overriding goal in taking charge is to generate momentum.
 But to last, it needs to be built on the stable foundation of a strategy-centered, repeatable and collaborative approach to M&A. You need to mobilize people through partnership-driven connections, propel deals forward through technology-enhancement and design processes efficiently.
 Architecting all this isn’t easy, but it is made simpler through diligent application and a Smart M&A mindset.